Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Discussion

 For posterior inference, we have developed a Gibbs sampling algorithm, which produces asymptotically exact posterior samples.
-However, a larger number of iterations may be required, and particularly for scRNA-seq data, where the number of cells and genes are typically in the thousands.
-In future work, we are developing a variational Bayes approximation \citep{hughes2015reliable} for faster, approximate inference.
-Other potential model extensions include cluster-specific mean-dispersion relationships for increased flexibility, as well as priors for clustering beyond the HDP \citep{argiento2020}.
+However, in high-dimensional settings, such as scRNA-seq, where the number of cells and genes are typically in the thousands, such algorithms suffer from mixing convergence issues.
+To combat this and improve computational speed, we have employed a parallel consensus clustering approach.
+However, a larger number of iterations may be required, and in ongoing work, we are also developing a variational Bayes approximation \citep{hughes2015reliable} for faster, approximate inference.
+Other potential model extensions of interest include cluster-specific mean-dispersion relationships for increased flexibility and incorporation of covariate information (such as cell-specific latent time) \citep{bergen2020generalizing}, as well as priors for clustering beyond the HDP \citep{argiento2020}.